Samworth27/T1A1/README.md

 Work by 1974 led to the creation of a protocol for packet switching between networks.
 This led to the creation of the 'Transmission Control Program'.
 This program was later broken down into the 'Transmission Control Protocol' (TCP) and the 'Internet Protocols'.
 During this process the term 'Internet' was first used as a shorthand for internetwork.

-The TCP controls how a file is broken up into packets but the IP is resposible for defining the format of the packets as well as providing and addressing system.
+The TCP controls how a file is broken up into packets but the IP is responsible for defining the format of the packets as well as providing and addressing system.
 The two versions of the IP addressing system in use are IPv4 and IPv6 however the two are not directly interoperable.
 The purpose of IP addresses are to assign every connection on the Internet a unique identifier.

 IPv4 uses 32-bit addresses (4 bytes) for a total of 2<sup>32</sup> (4,294,967,296) addresses.
 As early as the 1980's it became obvious that the number of available addresses would no be able to serve the growing number of devices connecting to the Internet.
-Many technologies have been implemented to help allieviate the shrinking number of IPv4 addresses available however the long term solution was the specification of IPv6 in 1998 with 2<sup>128</sup> (340,282,366,920,938,463,463,374,607,431,768,211,456) addresses.
+Many technologies have been implemented to help alleviate the shrinking number of IPv4 addresses available however the long term solution was the specification of IPv6 in 1998 with 2<sup>128</sup> (340,282,366,920,938,463,463,374,607,431,768,211,456) addresses.

 https://en.wikipedia.org/wiki/Internet_Protocol